About Oprivia: built from hosting experience

 Every booking can trigger downstream processes.
 This is exactly where Oprivia comes in: in the controlled handling of operations after the booking.

 Sources: Company disclosures from Booking Holdings, Airbnb and Expedia Group / Vrbo.
 Figures refer to reported listings, active listings, alternative accommodations and booked room nights as stated by the respective companies.
 The named platforms are used solely as market examples; there is no partnership, integration or endorsement.
+Sources accessed on 16 August 2026.
+The underlying reporting periods differ by source.

-Is the approach a fit for your operation?
+Is Oprivia a fit for your operation?

 In a non-binding initial conversation, we assess your operating case, the roles involved and a possible pilot scope.